http4k/http4k/src/docs/guide/howto/simple_routing/index.md

-title: http4k Routing API (Simple)
+title: http4k How-to: Routing API (Simple)
 description: Recipes for using the http4k composable routing API

 This example shows how to use the simple routing functionality to bind several routes.